dimitri-bourreau/buzz-expert/README.md

 # What for ?
 Send SMS and MMS using Buzz Expert API.

+> Important: this package is not maintained.
+It was my very first NPM package. 🎉

 # More
 Minimalist module.
 Messages are sent on MARKETING type.